mochi-hpc-experiments/python-io-pipeline-bench/README.md

 See notes at the end of this file for tips on installing a free-threaded Python interpreter if you would like to experiment with that.

+## Running the benchmark

+You can run a set of benchmarks sweeping across a range of concurrencies by running `./run-all-basic.sh`.
+It takes a single (optional) command line argument to specify the Python venv to use.
+If no command line argument is given, then it assumes `./.venv`.
+The results will be written to a file called `results.<pid>.dat`.

+The underlying benchmark code is in `io-pipeline-bench.py`.
+You can look at `run-all-basic.sh` to see examples of how to invoke it in different configurations.

 ## Notes on pipelining methods

 Each implementation is embarrassingly parallely; N copies of a pipeline work